Powered by .id (informed decisions) for Wagga Wagga City Council

 .id community is an evidence base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-In 2016 Rural East is forecast to have the highest fertility rate of 3.29 (births per woman), this is expected to decrease to 2.94 in 2036.
+In 2017, Rural East is estimated to have the highest fertility rate of 2.87 (births per woman), this is expected to decrease to 2.82 in 2036.